BSchoolland/agent-core/README.md

 - **OpenAI**: All available models (gpt-4o, gpt-4o-mini, o1, etc.)
 - **Anthropic**: All available Claude models (claude-3-5-sonnet, claude-3-haiku, etc.)
 - **Google**: All available Gemini models (gemini-2.5-pro, gemini-2.5-flash, etc.)
-- **Ollama**: Any and all locally installed models available through the Ollama CLI, from Meta, Google, DeepSeek, etc.
+- **Ollama**: All locally installed models available through the Ollama CLI, from Meta, Google, DeepSeek, etc.

-Use `./agentcore list` to see exactly which models are available on your system right now.
+Use `./agentcore list` to see exactly which models are available to your system right now.

+## Roadmap
+- Make this avalible as a python package
+- CLI support for agents
+- Multi-MCP server support, right now it's a one at a time thing
+- Release as an npm package using a js wrapper